Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Supplement Ingredients and Liver Damage

-A man with liver ache
+A person with liver ache

 Here’s which ingredients in bodybuilding supplements are and aren’t safe for your liver: